samsongourevitch/GMM_OT/README.md

 - `gmmot.py`: Contains the main implementation of GMM Optimal Transport functions.
 - `utils.py`: Contains utility functions for visualizing some of the results and loading some datasets.
+- `models.py`: Contains the implementation of the AE and VAE models used in the experiments.
 - `GMM_OT.ipynb`: A Jupyter notebook containing our experiments and visualizations of GMM Optimal Transport.

 ## Setup